theirishkiwi/victor-hugo/site/content/en/blog/exercise.md

 ### Ready to Thrive?

-If you would like to learn more about getting out of Survial Mode and restoring balance in your life, start by getting this free Progressive Muscle Relaxation (PMR) on the go, audio, below.
+If you would like to learn more about getting out of Survival Mode and restoring balance in your life, start by getting this free Progressive Muscle Relaxation (PMR) on the go, audio, below.